Arctic Slope

 Medical requirements and first aid training

 One member of the expedition must be nominated Medical Officer and is responsible for organising first aid training for members, as well as medical arrangements.
-This includes making an appointment early in Hilary term with the University Occupational Health Service to discuss the expedition's requirements.
+The Medical Officer needs to book an appointment early in Hilary term with the University Occupational Health Service to discuss the expedition's requirements.
+They will then share the advice with other members, who may then be required to attend their local travel clinics to receive the recommended vaccines and anti-malarial treatment (if needed).
+Further guidance on medical preparations and first aid training will be provided once the expedition has been approved.

 Failure to comply with these procedures will be reported to the Proctors and any recognition and financial support provided by the University withdrawn.